gentelduck/shortcut/README.md

 ## Contributing

-This reference includes type definitions for `ShortcutProps`, as well as detailed information on how to use the `useShortcut` hook.
+This reference includes type definitions for `DuckShortcutProps`, as well as detailed information on how to use the `useDuckShortcut` hook.

 Contributions are welcome!
-Please open issues and pull requests on the [GitHub repository](https://github.com/ahmedayob/shor).
+Please open issues and pull requests on the [GitHub repository](https://github.com/TheDuckUI/shortcut).

 ## License